w3c/opentrack-cg/spec/model/overview.md

 **Schedule and venues of Athletics events:**

 * **[Athletics Competitions](#athletics-competitions)**.
 Organized occasion where Athletics events are planed and take place at a specific location during a period of time.
 Most Athletics events are part of a bigger meeting, or competition.
+These competions can be organized periodically ([Recurring Competitions](#recurring-competitions)), such as the Summer Olympic Games.
 These events may have of different nature, depending on the disciplines, schedule, competitors, and scope (e.g., championships tournaments, leagues, fundraising road races, etc.).
 Athletics events may include one or several [Athletics Events](#athletics-events) (e.g., [Summer Olympic Games](https://en.wikipedia.org/wiki/Athletics_at_the_Summer_Olympics) include 24 independent event disciplines for men and 23 for women).

 * **[Athletics Events](#athletics-events)**.
 Competition events corresponding to specific disciplines and categories where competitors take part (e.g., 100m Men).
 Events may be composed of several sub-events (e.g., Combined events such as Decathlon).